KITCHEN REMODEL

 Remove existing materials

-Framing & Foundation
+Framing & Structure

 Rough-in MEPs

-Plumbing, electrical, HVAC run inside walls
+Plumbing, electrical, HVAC repositioned inside walls

 Drywall & Cabinetry